mpmdean/me_backup/_pages/research.md

 ---
 layout: page
-title: people
+title: research
-permalink: /people/
+permalink: /research/
-description: People who work with me.
+description: What we work on
-order: 6
+order: 4
 ---

-{% for project in site.people %}
+{% for project in site.research %}

 {% if project.redirect %}
 <div class="project">